The Public Relations BlogPublic RelationsInternal CommunicationsCoworker Advocacy: How To Adjust Corporate Narratives

 Oops.

 Communication is typically one of those functions in an organisation where it’s challenging to demonstrate a direct effect on the bottom line.
-Still, the CEO is responsible for how the business communicates and the Head of Communication is typically held accountable — and so is the Communication Department.
+Still, the CEO is responsible for how the business communicates, and the Head of Communication, as is the Communication Department, is typically held accountable.

 But from here, the logic often breaks down.